Roku has more than 60 million monthly active users in the U.S. alone.

 The next steps are self-explanatory and quick and easy to complete.
 After a few more steps and minutes, you will have created your first Roku Channel.

 That sums up how to create your own Roku Channel in under an hour.
 Hopefully, you got answers to all of your common Roku Channel creation questions.
-If you’d like to build your Roku Channel using Roku Direct Publisher and Vimeo, check out Tappla’s Roku feed solution.
-It allows you to combine multiple Vimeo Showcases into one Roku feed and add your live stream from 3rd party live streaming providers.
+If you’d like to build your Roku SDK Channel and use your existing video hosting solution, then check out Tappla’s Roku SDK channel builder solution.
+It allows you to integrate your on-demand videos from your CDN or Vimeo and add your live stream from 3rd party live streaming providers.

 If you are also interested in building your own Apple TV, check out Tappla’s Apple TV app builder.
-It lets you create an Apple TV app from your Roku feed or Vimeo.
+It lets you create an Apple TV app from your Roku feed or Vimeo or your CDN.

 FAQ